 This is a relatively new procedure here in the UK but it is proving a very successful alternative way to resolve issues on the breakdown of a relationship.
 The benefit is that often, at the end of the collaborative process, the parties often remain on good terms with one another, particularly important if you have children together.

-Sharon Blackstone is a Resolution trained Collaborative lawyer and can discuss this option in more detail if this sounds like an attractive process for you and your spouse or partner.
-She can also provide details of other collaborative lawyers who can represent your spouse or partner if they also feel this process would be appropriate.
+Sharon Blackstone and Wendy Ryle are both Resolution trained Collaborative lawyers and can discuss this option in more detail if this sounds like an attractive process for you and your spouse or partner.
+They can also provide details of other collaborative lawyers who can represent your spouse or partner if they also feel this process would be appropriate.

 For more information on the Collaborative process, please visit the Resolution website.

-If you are separating and think this process would be of interest to you and you would like a free, no obligation chat, please call Sharon Blackstone on 01737 735077 or email me to arrange a convenient time to talk.
+If you are separating and think this process would be of interest to you and you would like a free, no obligation chat, please call us on 01737 735077 or email us to arrange a convenient time to talk.